hdShang/arxiv-daily/docs/cs-CV/2025-11-18/papers/251114210v2-orion-a-unified-visual-agent-for-multimodal-perception-advanced-visu.md

 ---
 layout: default
-title: Orion: A Unified Visual Agent for Multimodal Perception, Advanced Visual Reasoning and Execution
+title: "Orion: A Unified Visual Agent for Multimodal Perception, Advanced Visual Reasoning and Execution"
 ---

 # Orion: A Unified Visual Agent for Multimodal Perception, Advanced Visual Reasoning and Execution